 The system orients itself based on the calendar week.
 However, this doesn't mean that you can only enable the strategy on Monday.
 Average spending will be correctly calculated for the remaining days until the end of the week.

 The budget is allocated based on time targeting: the “coefficient” for a given day is equal to the number of hours your ads are served on that day.
 For example, if your ads don't display on weekends, the “coefficient” for weekend days will equal zero, and your expenses will be distributed among the weekdays.

 - Strategy budget

 Enter your ad budget.
-When planning your budget, keep in mind that the minimum daily budget is 300 RUB (values for other currencies).
+When planning your budget, keep in mind that the minimum daily budget is RUB 300 (see other currencies).
 Also note that switching between strategies, stopping your campaign, or changing your time targeting can all influence how your budget is spent.

 - Limit the average CPM

 The system will automatically set your CPM so that you get the most impressions at the lowest possible price.
-The average cost may fluctuate up or down over the course of the day.
-However, the average CPM over the entire period of the strategy will not exceed the limit you set.
+The average cost may fluctuate up or down over the course of the day, However, the average CPM over the entire period of the strategy will not exceed the limit you set.
 For the limit to apply, the strategy should run without changes or pauses throughout the calendar week.